dart-lang/site-www/src/tools/pub/cmd/pub-get.md

 With this, pub reports the dependencies that would but does not make the changes.
-This is useful if you want to analyze the updates before making them, as you cannot undo the changes afterwards.
+This is useful if you want to analyze updates before making them.

 ### `--precompile`